Game Call - How's it made?

 In scenario 1, the key factors are the time of year and the preceding amount of rainfall.
 The grass is still growing in the spring and therefore more susceptible to being damaged.
 Additionally, if the fields are damaged during the spring, they will remain damaged throughout the summer.
 At this point, after 60mm of rainfall over the past 3 days, the fields are oversaturated and therefore games will be cancelled.
 It does not matter that it has not rained in the past 24 hours since the fields are already saturated.

 In scenario 2, we are still in the spring and should still be concerned with saturated fields.
 Given that the fields are playable, games will be called ON despite there being a 90% chance of rain and severe thunderstorms.
 The reason for this is that the league will err on the side of playing because it is entirely possible that the city or parts of it will not hit with a thunderstorm.
 OCUA is not in the business of predicting weather.
-As well, this is where captains have the responsibility of making on-field game calls.
+As well, this is where captains may have the responsibility of making on-field game calls unless games are cancelled by OCUA.
 Captains from both teams may also communicate with each other before arriving at the field and agree to cancel the game.

 If you have any other questions about the OCUA game call, please get in touch with us at info@ocua.ca.